DizonCordero/javascript-beginners-curriculum/README.md

 I don't believe the curriculum is 100% consistent -- Telegraph Academy ran their own prep which was based off of the JS Fundamentals Workshop from Frontend Masters (the instructor, Bianca, is one of Telegraph's founders).
 All four are designed with the same goal in mind: to get you from "0 to 20".
 Your mileage may vary.

-Additionally, Hack Reactor is now offering its pre-course curriculum as a standalone package for anyone interested under the name 'Fulcrum':
+Additionally, Hack Reactor is now offering its pre-course curriculum as a standalone package for anyone interested under the name 'Fulcrum'.
+It runs $2,980 and information can be found here:

 [Hack Reactor Fulcrum](http://www.hackreactor.com/blog/fulcrum-pilot)